Ricochet Duo

 Doors will open 30 minutes before the performance, and we recommend arriving early to avoid check-in lines.
 PBN requests a donation of $20 per concert ticket; $5 for children aged 15 and under or call and volunteer—we’ll offer free admission!
 Seating is on a first-come, first-served basis.

-In an effort to improve ticketing and reservations, we have just started using eventbrite.com and you will have the option of purchasing tickets through them, although they are not yet able to make the reservation.
+In an effort to improve ticketing and reservations, we have just started using eventbrite.com and you will have the option of purchasing tickets through them.
+Make your reservations via Eventbrite here.
 Reservations are still encouraged due to limited availability.
-You can reserve your spot via email at pianobynature@gmail.com or by phone at 518-962-8899.
+You can also reserve your spot via email at pianobynature@gmail.com or by phone at 518-962-8899.
 We look forward to seeing you there!

 ABOUT RICOCHET DUO